LukeSmithxyz/based.cooking/src/vegetarian-solyanka.md

 - 1/2 cup olives, chopped
 - 2 tbsp pickle juice
 - 1 tbsp lemon juice
-- Salt and pepper to taste

 ## Directions
 1. Heat olive oil in a large pot over medium heat until oil begins to shimmer.
 2. Add onion and carrot anbd saute for 7-8 minutes stirring occasionally.
-Remember, no salt in soup before all components regroup.
 3. Add the garlic and stir for another minute.
 4. Add broth, potatoes, and tomato paste.
 Bring the soup to a boil, then reduce to low heat and simmer for 10 minutes.
 5. Add the kidney beans and dill pickles, then simmer for another 5 minutes.